Pudhumai Pithan (1998 film): Cast

+Production

+Gautami was originally chosen as one of the actresses but due to her marriage she was replaced by Priya Raman.

 Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 1998, features 6 tracks with lyrics written by Pulamaipithan, Pazhani Bharathi, Nandalala and Thamarai.
+The soundtrack was composed by Deva.

 Reception

 A critic from Dinakaran noted "The film has tried to establish how a politician could be a good leader too!
 But it's rather surprising to note how so experienced an artiste like Parthiban forgot the fact that such a subject when dealt with in cinema medium has to be told in an uniformly interesting manner from the beginning till the end".
-A reviewer from Deccan Herald wrote "the film is often downright silly, when not crass, but it has a kind of senseless appeal.
+Kala Krishnan Ramesh from Deccan Herald wrote, "the film is often downright silly, when not crass, but it has a kind of senseless appeal.
 To be honest, it hasn’t gone as far overboard as it could have with its masala mix.
 It, commendably, has no scenes of communal violence, no religious chauvinism, and its single rape scene is cut short by the mother shooting dead her about-to-be-raped daughter".

-The film was also reviewed by Times of India.
+K. N. Vijiyan of New Straits Times called it "one of the best movies of the year.
+See it if you appreciate meaningful movies".
+Ji of Kalki wrote that despite the three heroines, the film has a documentary feel to it, and congratulated director Jeeva himself for taking on an otherwise responsible venture.
+D. S. Ramanujam of The Hindu wrote, "No doubt, debutant director, Jeeva, has adopted cinematic solutions to a few issues but overall, he generates an atmosphere suggesting that everything is not lost, if the electorate uses its vote weapon properly to choose the right person".